 Pluralsight (PS) Receives a Buy from Barrington

-According to TipRanks.com, Paris is a 1-star analyst with an average return of -0.7% and a 47.2% success rate.
-Paris covers the Services sector, focusing on stocks such as American Public Education, Adtalem Global Education, and Franklin Covey Company.
+According to TipRanks.com, Paris is a 1-star analyst with an average return of -1.4% and a 44.9% success rate.
+Paris covers the Services sector, focusing on stocks such as Adtalem Global Education, Franklin Covey Company, and Grand Canyon Education.

-Pluralsight has an analyst consensus of Strong Buy, with a price target consensus of $23.67, implying a 24.1% upside from current levels.
+Currently, the analyst consensus on Pluralsight is a Strong Buy with an average price target of $23.67, representing a 25.2% upside.
 In a report issued on February 5, Needham also maintained a Buy rating on the stock with a $25.00 price target.

 See today’s analyst top recommended stocks >>